jgcasta/nightcitiesiss/README.md

 Nightcitiesiss Application for georreferencing cities at night images from ISS
 ==============================================================================

 Based on PyBossa, this application by [José Gómez Castaño](http://guaix.fis.ucm.es/DarkSkies) allows the georreference of City night images taken from International Space Station.
+The application can be used at [Nigth Cites ISS](http://crowdcrafting.org/app/nightcitiesiss)

 This application has three files: